luisdos/pokemon-app/README.md

 # PokemonApp

 This project consist on a list and a detail view of Pokemons.
 You can search by the name of the Pokemon in the search bar at the top.
-You can also sort the current list by the name of the Pokemon.
+The search will only work for the current page.
+This is because the API doesn't have the endpoint to list pokemons by their name.
+You can also sort the current list by the name of the Pokemon. <- [This is not working properly but working on a fix]

+The user can click on a Pokemon from the list and it will be redirected to a detailed view where the user can see the details for the Types, Abilities and Moves of the Pokemon.
+A Pokemon image will be shown too.

+Angular documentation:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.